 I’m creating multicultural picture book lists for middle school in hopes of helping teachers cover their curriculum.
-I hope that they will participate in Multicultural Children’s Book Day Classroom Reading Challenge.
+I hope that they will participate in the Multicultural Children’s Book Day’s Classroom Reading Challenge.
 They can earn a FREE hardcover diversity book provided by reading four picture books during the month of January.
 Sign up here.

 What books should I add to this list?
 Thanks for your help!